thedigitalkern/jamdocs/docs/theme-configuration.md

 * [Google Business Suite](https://gsuite.google.co.in/intl/en_in/features/ "Google Business Suite - Overview") (Paid Service) - [Features and Pricing Plan](https://gsuite.google.co.in/intl/en_in/pricing.html "G Suite Pricing Plans.
 Try it free for 14 days")
 * [ZohoCRM]() - For a full list of [Features](https://www.zoho.com/crm/features.html "CRM Software Features and Capabilities") (Freemium)

-## Types of Content Management Systems
+## Types of Manual/Custom Content Management Systems that Require a Design and Development Team

 * [**Bootstrap Studio**](https://bootstrapstudio.io/ "Bootstrap Studio") - Static Website Generator (Smart Forms and 5 Free Static Website Custom Domain Hosting Solution - Image Assets Limitations on Pages - Solve this by Syncing it to Github Pages Repo)
 * [**Hugo**](https://gohugo.io/ "Hugo Open-Source CMS - Sponsored by Netlify") - Blog (The DigitalKern.com is built on Hugo) - Use in Development Mode via Netlify + Forestry.io + GitHub Repo (Private/Public) with Custom Domains - Hugo is one of the most popular open-source static site generators.
 With its amazing speed and flexibility, Hugo makes building websites fun again.
 Make sure to click on Test Connection via Netlify after Authorising GitHub Repo for Deploy and map to a custom domain name